Position: Research Manager

 The most important quality we’re looking for, though, is spark and curiosity.
 The ability to recognize that something looks interesting, and to dig deeper until you get to a nugget of pure insight.
 Understanding that data isn’t a matter of bar charts and line graphs, but something you can use to tell a story, to surprise and inspire people (to make brands and agencies change the way they do things).

-Alongside an Account Manager and Research Director heading up your accounts, you’ll be the day-to-day research contact for continuous research accounts:
+Alongside an Account Manager, Associate Research Directors and Research Directors heading up Research accounts, you’ll be the day-to-day research contact for continuous and ad hoc research accounts:

-- Managing monthly and ad-hoc report delivery, planning timelines and ensuring that every report meets a consistently high standard.
+- Managing and crafting monthly and ad-hoc report delivery, planning methodology, approach and timelines, and ensuring that every report meets a consistently high standard upon client briefs.

-- Connecting social data to audience insights and other marketing analytics to build a holistic picture of brand performance or market developments each month.
+- Connecting all Pulsar data to audience insights and other marketing analytics to build a holistic picture for clients’ brand or marketing strategy developments each month.

-- Using your commercial and strategic insights to build clear, valuable conclusions and recommendations for what your clients should do next.
+- Using your commercial and strategic insights to build clear, valuable conclusions and recommendations for what your clients should do next on their brief questions.

 - Co-ordinating research executives and freelancers in your project teams and contributing to their training and development as researchers.